fbslo/creator/readme.md

 You can also use tool on the site to buy account creation tokens (HiveSigner & Keychain supported)!

 All transfers are divided by price and than rounded down.
-If you send 10.3 HIVE and price is 0.500 HIVE, you will get 20 codes and remaining will NOT be refunded (in v1.0, it might change in future).
+If you send 10.3 HIVE and price is 0.500 HIVE, you will get 20 codes and remaining will be refunded.

+---

+<center><h2>API</h2></center>

+Public API with details about service is available at /api (GET request).

+To create account using API, add new authorization token to `apitokens` table in database, and make POST request to /api/createAccount with header `authority: yourapitoken` and body: `name` (name of new account) and `key` (password for new account).

 ---